Finding The Best Language Japanese Language School in Tokyo

 Lastly, be warned that the teachers are strict and they will not wait for the westerner student to catch up.
 The school is different than other schools because there is not as much focus on cultural activities and will be the best Japanese language school in Tokyo for students who want to get as fluent in Japanese in short of time as possible.

 We plan to add more schools on our recommended list after we talk to more people.
 We do not want to give recommendations that we do not feel confident about.

-Consider lessons at Japan Switch, the most affordable Japanese lessons in Shinjuku, Tokyo.
+Consider our school Japan Switch, the most affordable Japanese lessons in Tokyo.

-We run a 100 student plus Japanese language school in Tokyo for foreigners and are located within a 5 minute walk from the world famous Shinjuku train station.
+We run a 150 student plus Japanese language school in Tokyo on weekday mornings for foreigners and are located within a 5 minute walk from the world famous Shinjuku train station.
 We recommend our friends Coto Language Academy for students who are looking for evenings or weekends lessons or JLPT support.